ix-ax/AXOpen/src/core/ctrl/README.md

     }
 ```

-In its basic implementation context has relatively simple interface.
+In its basic implementation IxContext has relatively simple interface.
 The main method is the method where we place all calls of our sub-routines. **In other words the `Main` is the root of the call tree of our program.**

-`Execute` method runs the context.
+`Execute` method runs the IxContext.
 It must be called cyclically within a program unit that is attached to a cyclic `task`.

-### Why do we need context
+### Why do we need IxContext

- `Context` provides counters, object identification and other information about the execution of the program.
-These information is then used by the objects contained at different levels of the context.
+ `IxContext` provides counters, object identification and other information about the execution of the program.
+These information is then used by the objects contained at different levels of the IxContext.

-### How context works
+### How IxContext works

-When you call `Execute` method on an instance of a context, it will ensure opening context, running `Main` method (root of all your program calls) and context closing.
+When you call `Execute` method on an instance of a IxContext, it will ensure opening IxContext, running `Main` method (root of all your program calls) and IxContext closing.

 ```mermaid